This is a reference on bulk importing assets into ServiceTrade.

 - location_id (required) - this is the numerical location ID, and is best obtained from an export of locations from ServiceTrade.

 - asset_type (required) - the coded asset type that you are importing.
 A full listing of possible asset types is shown below.
-Values for this field are the always lowercase, with underscores, and no spaces.
+Values for this field are always lowercase, with underscores, and no spaces.
 Example: hvac_unit, but not HVAC Unit.

 Other asset import template fields and tips: